filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     This command will continue to run while outputting information.

 1. Leaving the second terminal window open, switch to a third window.
 At this point, both the `lotus` node and the `lotus-miner` should be running in the first and second terminal windows, respectively.
-All further steps should be completed in the new terminal window so that the `lotus-miner` can continue to run.
+Complete all further steps in the new terminal window so that the `lotus-miner` can continue to run.

-1. (**Local network with Fil+ only**) Import the root key holder addresses.
+1. (**Local network with Fil+**) Import the root key holder addresses.

     ```shell
-    lotus wallet import bls-<first-root-key>.keyinfo
+    lotus wallet import bls-<root-key-1>.keyinfo
+    ```

+    ```shell
-    lotus wallet import bls-<second-root-key>.keyinfo
+    lotus wallet import bls-<root-key-2>.keyinfo
     ```

 Congratulations!
 You've set up a fully functioning local Filecoin network.